sergey3bv/hypha-web/apps/web/MIDDLEWARE_SETUP.md

 - If TypeScript errors occur with Middy, ensure `@types/aws-lambda` is installed even though we're not using AWS Lambda directly
 - For issues with Next.js middleware, check that your matcher patterns in `middleware.ts` are correctly configured
 - When working with binary data in API routes, adjust your middleware to handle binary responses properly
+- If you see "duplicate page" warnings, ensure your middleware modules are placed in the `/src/lib/middleware` directory and not in a location that Next.js scans for page components